- Community Profile

 When deciding on a State to place your business, Florida's stable and highly favorable tax climate provides advantages that make a Florida and Longwood specific site profitable for every type of business.
-The Tax Foundation, the nation's leading independent tax policy research organization has ranked Florida as having the fifth best Tax Climate for the upcoming year (2015).
+The Tax Foundation, the nation's leading independent tax policy research organization, has ranked Florida as having the 4th best Tax Climate for the upcoming year (2021).
 The maps provided share Florida's ranking with regard to other states.

-No state personal income tax guaranteed by constitutional provision
+- No state personal income tax is guaranteed by constitutional provision

-No sales and use tax on goods manufactured or produced in Florida for export outside of state
+- No sales and use tax on goods manufactured or produced in Florida for export outside of the state

 The City of Longwood's sales tax rate is 7%.
 All property is taxable at 100% of its just valuation.
-The City of Longwood's millage for property is 18.5885.
+The City of Longwood's property millage is 18.5885.